-On the surface, one may think that an ‘authority’ or ‘authority figure’ is the same (or nearly the same) as an ‘expert.’
-Teasing out the key differences to these concepts is of philosophical significance.
+On the surface, one may think that an ‘authority’ or ‘authority figure’ is the same thing (or nearly the same thing) as an ‘expert.’
+Teasing out the key differences to these concepts and their functions is of considerable philosophical significance.

 Let’s take an ‘authority figure’ first.
 Someone who is an authority figure is someone who is seemingly responsible, either preventatively or reactively, for enforcing observance or obedience to a particular norm/rule/principle/ideal.
 They either encourage us to uphold (or at least not to break) that norm/rule/principle/ideal.
 Or, if we decide not to do what is asked or expected of us, they may punish us for our seemingly incorrect choice.